Santorini Cruise Port Guide, Things to Do, Shore Excursions

 Known as Pompeii of Greece, Akrotiri is an archeological site of an ancient city that was covered in ash at the end of the 1600s BC.
 It is located in the south of the island, approximately 12 km (7.5 mi) from Fira, and a 10-minute drive from the village of Akrotiri, built on the slopes overlooking the caldera cliffs.
 Akrotiri excavation site and museum are a UNESCO World Heritage Site and represent one of the most important Minoan Bronze Age archeological sites in the entire Aegean.
 Here, you will have the opportunity to admire unique frescoes and artifacts from the Minoan Civilization era and discover the everyday life of its settlers.

 The driving distance between Fira and Akrotiri is approximately 20 minutes, but due to the traffic and crowds, it can take longer.
 The site is enclosed and a visit takes anywhere between 4o minutes to 1 hour (or more if you wish).
 You can book an Akrotiri guided tour or explore on your own.
-The ticket costs 12 € per person, but some discounts and combo packages are also offered.
+The ticket costs 12€ per person, but some discounts and combo packages are also offered.

 Explore the top-rated Akrotiri tours

-Within a short driving distance from the archeological site, you can visit the village of Akrotiri boasting a handful of taverns, shops, and historic landmarks, including the Venetian castle built on top of the village and a lighthouse offering staggering views of the caldera.
+Within a short drive from the archeological site, you can visit the village of Akrotiri boasting a handful of taverns, shops, and historic landmarks, including the Venetian castle built on top of the village and a lighthouse offering staggering views of the caldera.
 For beach lovers, Red Beach and Vlychada Beach located nearby are the top picks!

 Red Beach, Akrotiri, Santorini